jpulak/jpulak/README.md

 ---

-## 🌱 iKormi & Pulak Group — Building a Future Where No One Drinks Dirty Water
+## 🌱 iKormi & Pulak Group — Addressing Arsenic Affected Areas
 ### 🌍 iKormi — *Free Clean Water for the Forgotten*

 In many parts of rural and low-income Bangladesh, access to **safe drinking water** remains a daily struggle.
-Groundwater contamination, unreliable municipal supply, and the high cost of commercial filters create a health crisis hidden in plain sight.
+Groundwater contamination with Arsenic, unreliable municipal supply, and the high cost of commercial filters create a health crisis hidden in plain sight.

 **iKormi** is a **non-profit initiative** founded with one simple mission: